-Comedian and writer Megan Amram is a writer for NBC’s “” and Comedy Central’s “Kroll Show”.
+Comedian and writer Megan Amram is a writer for NBC’s “Parks and Recreation” and Comedy Central’s “Kroll Show”.
 She was named one of Rolling Stone’s “25 Funniest People on Twitter” and Forbes Magazine listed Amram on their “30 Under 30 List.”
 Amram has a brand new book out, “Science…For Her!” described as a “politically, scientifically, and anatomically incorrect “textbook” for female self-improvement.
 Karen Geier sat down with Megan to talk about the new book.

 As I sit at the nondescript hotel bar table, Megan Amram is eating a salad with a side of brussels sprouts.
 She’s a woman who’s living her message even off the clock.
 “I’m a real big vegetable fiend” she says.
 In her new book, Science… For Her!
 Megan shares how you can use life hacks like these to “get as close to your birth weight as possible.”
 And that’s why scores of women love Megan Amram.
 A fresh voice on an incredibly feminist and positive show, Amram was really turned off by Gynoticians like Todd Akin making headlines for telling women how their bodies work, and making decisions for them.
 She began to ponder the larger question of the sheer volume of idiotic advice lobbed at women on a regular basis, and decided to write her book.